sanilveeravu/UFOs-Challenge/README.md

 ## Overview of the Project

 For an article on McMinnville, Oregon, this project is to build a webpage detailing information on UFOs and UFO sightings.
-An initial dataset was collected with details of the sightings on a period of time.
+An initial dataset was collected with details of the sightings over a period of time.

 As part of this project a professional webpage was required with the details.
 The data collected can be put as a table, but additional dynamic filtering is required to enable users to quickly analyze through the data for their interest using filters.